Hi, I'm Joshua

 Google Docs

-Some of the ways it handles .DOCX differently are
+Some of the ways it handles .DOCX are:

 • Textboxes and WordArt are imported as a 'Drawing', a construct unique to Google Docs afaik.